I-M-Iqbal/I-M-Iqbal.github.io/content/blog/Kier-Starmer-and-genocide.md

 Palestinians are clearly a 'a national, ethnic, racial or religious group' covered by the Convention.
 So the only remaining requirement is that of genocidal intent which is intent to destroy in whole or part the group at issue.[^7]

-South Africa's arguments list dozens of examples of genocidal intent by leadership in Israel, which are repeated by military commanders and soliders, in some cases while they are committing atrocities in Gaza.
-Since the application and arguments by South Africa, many more statements displaying genocidical intent have been made by Israel's leaders and soliders carrying out their orders.
+South Africa's arguments list dozens of examples of genocidal intent by leadership in Israel, which are repeated by military commanders and soldiers, in some cases while they are committing atrocities in Gaza.
+Since the application and arguments by South Africa, many more statements displaying genocidal intent have been made by Israel's leaders and soldiers carrying out their orders.[^15] There are numerous examples that relate to the mass killings and other acts committed by Israel that can constitute genocide but I focus on those that relate to the deprivation of food or humanitarian aid which includes food.

-As a matter of law, during provisional measures proceedings all that needs to be established is that the intent behind the actions dicussed by South Africa could be genocidal.
-It should be noted that the exsistence of other intents alongside genocidal intent does not preclude a finding that acts of genocide are  plausibly taken place.
+As a matter of law, during provisional measures proceedings all that needs to be established is that the intent behind the actions discussed by South Africa could be genocidal.
+It should be noted that the existence of other intents alongside genocidal intent does not preclude a finding that acts of genocide are  plausibly taken place.

-Not all of these examples directly mentioned the seige on Gaza and the deprivation of food but given that they display general intent to destory the Palestinians as a people, they prove that genocidal intent is likely behind the decision to starve over 1.5 million people in Gaza.

-The arguments South Africa include that intent is evident from Israel's conduct including mass systemic displacement to areas that are unsafe, creation of conditions to cause a slow death of Palestnians, indiscriminate killings of civilians and 1 in 40 Gazans being injured.[^15]

-They also state that Israel’s leaders have in explicit terms declared their genocidal intent which is repeated by soldiers as they engage in the destruction of Palestinians and the physical infrastructure of Gaza:[^15]
+South Africa argues that genocidal intent is evident from Israel's conduct including mass systemic displacement to areas that are unsafe, creation of conditions to cause a slow death of Palestinians, indiscriminate killings of civilians and 1 in 40 Gazan's being injured.[^15] In addition, they argue Israel’s leaders have in explicit terms declared their genocidal intent both generally and with regard to deprivation of humanitarian aid including food.[^15] These statements have been repeated by soldiers as they engage in the destruction of Palestinians and the physical infrastructure of Gaza:[^15]

-Israeli Prime Minister Benjamin Netanyahu declared war on Gaza, Israel had started 'clear\[ing] out the communities that have been infiltrated by terrorists' and he warned of an 'unprecedented price' to be paid by the enemy'.
-He also invoked Amalek, a biblical massacre of men and women, children and infants, cattle and sheep, camels and donkeys, both in speech and in writing.

-The Deputy Speaker of the Knesset, Israel’s Parliament, has called for the erasure of the Gaza Strip from the face of the earth.
-The genocidal rhetoric is also commonplace within the Israeli Knesset, Israel's parliment.

-Defence Minister Yoav Gallant gave a update to the army in which he said israel was 'imposing a complete siege on Gaza' with 'no electricity, no food, no water, no fuel.
+Defence Minister Yoav Gallant gave a update to the army in which he said Israel was 'imposing a complete siege on Gaza' with 'no electricity, no food, no water, no fuel.
 'Everything would be closed', because Israel is 'fighting human animals'.
 When speaking to troops on the Gaza border, he instructed them that all restrained have been released and Gaza will not return to what it was and went ont to say 'We will eliminate everything . . . we will reach all places.”
 Eliminate everything.
 Reach all places.
 Without any restraints'.
 This is clearly relevant to the decision to deprive Palestinians of food and the ongoing famine taking place today.

-The Israeli Army Coordinator of Government Activities in the Territories (COGAT) on 9 October 2023 stated that Hamas has become ISIS and that 'the citizens of Gaza are celebrating instead of being horrified'.
-He stated they are 'human animals are dealt with accordingly' going onto make reference to the seige of Gaza.
-He then said 'You wanted hell, you will get hell'.
-Both Hamas and the civilians in this statement are condemned.

-The Minister for Energy and Heritage both made similar statements.
-The President said 'this rhetoric about civilians not aware, not involved, is absolutely not true . . . we will fight until we break their backbone'.
-His later attempts to mediate his language have not changed the conduct of Israel's war.

-Soliders in the IDF have gone onto:
-- sing a song with the lyrics 'We know our motto: there are no uninvolved . . .'; that they (the soldiers)obey one commandment, 'to wipe off the seed of Amalek'
-- Chant 'May their village burn; may Gaza be erased.'
-- Film themselves committing atrocities against civilians in Gaza sometimes singing about the destruction of Gaza in the background.
-- One soldier stated in a video 'once upon a time there was a university in Gaza and in practice- a school for murderers and human animals'
-- Israeli army Commander Yair Ben David has stated that the army had done in 'Beit Hanoun and did there as Shimon and Levi did in Nablus' and that the 'entire Gaza should resemble Beit Hanoun'
-- Ezra Yachin — a veteran of the Deir Yassin massacre against the Palestinians in 1948 — was invited to speak to the soldiers ahead of the ground invasion in Gaza.
-He said, without condemnation by the Israeli government: 'Erase them, their families, mothers and children.
-These animals can no longer live . . .
-If you have an Arab neighbour, don’t wait, go to his home and shoot him . . .
-We want to invade, not like before, we want to enter and destroy what’s in front of us, and destroy houses, then destroy the one after it.
-With all of our forces, complete destruction, enter and destroy.
-As you can see, we will witness things we’ve never dreamed of.
-Let them drop bombs on them and erase them'

 South Africa also highlighted that Fifteen United Nations Special Rapporteurs and 21 members of the United Nations Working Groups have warned that what is happening in Gaza reflects 'a genocide in the making' and an overt intent to 'destroy the Palestinian people under occupation'.[^16]

-In issuing provisional measures, the court confirms that a possible genocidal intent lies behind the actions described above, including causing mass starvation.
+In issuing provisional measures, the court confirms that it is possible that genocidal intent lies behind the actions described above, including causing mass starvation.
 Other motives such as intending to  engage in warfare against Hamas or intent to seize Palestinian territory may also exist but there is a clear intention to destroy the Palestinians as a group which is the necessary intent for genocide to be established.

-Mr Starmer believed deprivation of food and water, which is what Gazan's are being subjected to, was capable of being a genocidal act in Croatia.
-He refused to accept this argument in the context of Gaza in 2023, instead endorsing Israel's seige.
-In 2024, he said genocide was not taking place, with reference to his legal expertise, which does not appear a tenable conclusion.
-The prime minister's reluctance to revise his assessment in late 2024 that genocide is not taking place is reprehensible, even more so given he is using his prior legal experience to cast doubt on legimiate claims that Israel is commiting genocide.
-His legal legal experience makes him uniquely aware, compared with his fellow western leaders and the vast majority of people in the UK and around the world, that Israel actions can and likely do consitute genocide.
+Sir Kier Starmer believed deprivation of food and water, which is what Gazan's are being subjected to, was capable of being a genocidal act in Croatia.
+He refused to accept this argument in the context of Gaza in 2023, instead endorsing Israel's siege.
+In  parliament in 2024, he said genocide was not taking place, with reference to his legal expertise, which does not appears incorrect.
+The prime minister's reluctance to revise his assessment in late 2024 that genocide is not taking place is reprehensible, even more so given he is using his prior legal experience to cast doubt on legitimate claims that Israel is committing genocide.
+His legal experience makes him uniquely aware, compared with his fellow western leaders and the vast majority of people, that Israel actions can and likely do constitute genocide.

 Ih the words of Ammar Hijazi, Ambassador Agent of the State of Palestine who submitted Palestine's application to intervene in the genocide case brought by South Africa:

-'The purpose of the Genocide Convention is to "safeguard the very existence of human groups" and "to confirm and endorse the most elementary principles of morality"' and 'The urgency of these proceedings... seek nothing less than protecting the survival of the Palestinian people at a time when their existence is under threat'.[^17]
+> 'The purpose of the Genocide Convention is to "safeguard the very existence of human groups" and "to confirm and endorse the most elementary principles of morality"' and 'The urgency of these proceedings... seek nothing less than protecting the survival of the Palestinian people at a time when their existence is under threat'.[^17]

 The Prime Minister litigated Croatia v Serbia alongside Ms Blinne Ní Ghrálaigh.
 Now he has abandoned his commitment to international law for and its promise, for politics.
 By contrast, Ms Ní Ghrálaigh is now counsel for South Africa in their genocide case against Israel.

-And even when he could take steps to prevent genocide as Prime Minister, by ensuring no arms manufactured in the UK are used by Israel and by taking steps to use the UK's influence to force a ceasefire and the entry of humanitarian aid, he has declined to do so.
-His own argument in 2014 condemn his actions and history likely will too.
+And even when he could take steps to prevent genocide as Prime Minister, by ensuring no arms manufactured in the UK are used by Israel and by taking steps to use the UK's influence to force a declaration of anceasefire and the entry of humanitarian aid, he has declined to do so.
+His own argument in 2014 condemn his actions and it is likely that history will too.

 EDIT: 13/08/2025: At the time of writing, I could not find this letter, it is signed by over 1000 lawyers, legal academics and former judges and it states genocide is either taking place or there is a serious risk of genocide taking place.
 See: https://lawyersletter.uk/